MattRyder/SteamAPI/README.md

 It's simple to integrate SteamAPI into your web application!

-To access user profiles, create the required SteamAPI object, and then create a SteamUser object for the target user:
+To access user profiles, create a SteamUser object for the target user:

     <?php